 Say I believe in Allah Then stay firm

-What is ‘istiqama?
-If we claim to be Muslims, it cannot be just talk, it must be demonstrated in our actions.
-To stand up and to be straight, as linguists define ‘istiqama to be, means being firm in our Islamic beliefs and values and choosing Islam each and every time we are pushed to question who we are and what matters most to us.
-It entails fearing transgressing against Allah and adhering to His commands despite the hate of those who choose hate over compassion, the fear bred by those who have no other means of gaining fame and power, and the tasteless, cheap chatter of those who have nothing more to offer.
+If we claim to be Muslims, our intentions must be fulfilled through our actions.
+To stand up and be straight, as linguists define ‘istiqama to be, means being firm in our Islamic beliefs and values and choosing Islam every time we are pushed to question who we are and what matters most to us.
+It entails fearing transgression against Allah and adhering to His commands despite those who choose hate over compassion.
+It means not allowing the interference of fear bred by those who have no other means of gaining fame and power or the tasteless, cheap chatter of those who have nothing more to offer.

-What does ‘istiqama look like?
-If ‘istiqama resides in the heart, then the tongue and limbs act in accordance to the commands of Allah (SWT).
-The Muslim who has ‘istiqama does not engage in pointless chatter on the phone, social media, text messaging, or other forms of communication which eat away at the valuable, limited time we have in this temporary life.
+If ‘istiqama resides in the heart, then the tongue and limbs act following the commands of Allah ﷻ.
+The Muslim who has ‘istiqama does not engage in pointless chatter on the phone, idle time on social media, or other forms of communication, which eat away at the valuable, limited time we have in this temporary life.
 An individual with ‘istiqama is not a gossiper nor is interested in hearing it.
-Other Muslims’ personal lives are not a subject of interest for them unless they are looking for ways to offer help that will be received not unwanted help.
-Their tongues are in constant remembrance of Allah (SWT) in times of happiness and sadness.
-The first word uttered from their mouth in times of distress is a cry for Allah’s help and mercy and not a word referred to by any letter in the alphabet.
-Sufyan Ibn Abdullah ath-Thaqafi (R) asked, “‘Ya Rasoul Allah!
-What do you fear most for me?’ the Messenger of Allah (S) took hold of the edge of his tongue and said: ‘This’” [Tirmidhee]
+Other Muslims’ personal lives are not a subject of interest unless they seek ways to offer help.
+Their tongues constantly remember Allah ﷻ in times of happiness and sadness.

-It was also related by Sahl Ibn Saad (R), “‘The Messenger of Allah (S) said: ‘He (or she) who guarantees for me (Istiqama by) that which is between his two cheeks (his tongue) and that which is between his legs (his sexual organ), I will guarantee him Paradise (by the will of Allah).’”
-[Bukhari] Then, the Muslim who possesses ‘istiqama protects their eyes and ears from that which will cause their tongues and limbs to transgress against the limits of Allah (SWT).
-This includes avoiding listening to, reading, and watching content which is displeasing to Allah (SWT) whether it be in the form of music, radio, television shows, online videos, video games etc. As Muslims we are responsible for the content we intentionally expose our limbs to and the consequences of that exposure.
+It was also related by Sahl Ibn Saad that the Messenger of Allah ﷺ said: “Those who guarantee for me (‘istiqama by) that which is between their two cheeks (tongue) and that which is between their legs (sexual organ), I will guarantee for them Paradise (by the will of Allah)” (Bukhari).
+Then, the Muslim who possesses ‘istiqama protects their eyes and ears from that which will cause their tongues and limbs to transgress against the limits of Allah.
+‘Istiqama includes avoiding listening to, reading, or watching displeasing content to Allah, whether in music, radio, television shows, online videos, video games, etc. As Muslims, we are responsible for the content we intentionally expose our limbs to and the consequences of that exposure.

 How do we acquire ‘istiqama?

-Brothers and sisters, in these times of fitan (trials and affliction) the Muslim Ummah is experiencing, I remind you and remind myself of Allah (SWT)’s words, “if Allah touches you with hurt, there is none who can remove it but He; and if He intends any good for you, there in none who can repel His Favor, which He causes it to reach whomsoever of His slaves He wills.
-And He is the Oft-Forgiving, Most Merciful.”
-[Yunus: 107] Therefore, ‘istiqama requires reliance on Allah (SWT) and fearing none but He, dispelling all other fears from our hearts.
-Allah (SWT) alone knows what is beneficial for His servants and what can be harmful for them and He (SWT) decrees for them pleasures and hardships.
-We as created beings cannot completely comprehend or understand the wisdom behind the decisions of Allah (SWT) and so practice Tawakkul, handing over our affairs over to Him and trusting His decisions, while being patient during hardships or losses which He has decreed.
-Remember Prophet Musa (A) standing with his people between the red sea and the troops of Fir’awn, the most powerful dictator at the time as they cried out in despair, “Indeed!
+In times of trials and affliction, we remember Allah’s words, “If Allah touches you with hurt, there is none who can remove it but He; and if He intends any good for you, there is none who can repel His Favor, which He causes to reach whomsoever of His servants He wills.
+And He is the Oft-Forgiving, Most Merciful” (Quran 10: 107).
+Therefore, ‘istiqama requires reliance on Allah, fearing none but He, and dispelling all other fears from our hearts.
+Allah alone knows what is beneficial for us and what can be harmful to us.
+He decrees pleasures and hardships.
+We as created beings cannot completely comprehend nor understand the wisdom behind His decisions.
+Therefore, we must practice Tawakkul–handing over our affairs to Him and trusting His decisions while being patient during hardships or losses which He has decreed.
+Remember Prophet Musa standing with his people between the red sea and the troops of Fir’awn, the most powerful dictator at the time, as they cried out in despair, “Indeed!
 We are to be overtaken!”
-[Ash-Shu’ara: 61] Musa (A) turned to his companions with nothing to dispel their fears aside from his ‘istiqama stating, “No!
-Indeed with me is my Lord; He will guide me.”
-[Ash-Shu’ara:62]
+(Quran 26: 61) Musa turned to his companions with nothing to dispel their fears aside from his ‘istiqama stating, “No!
+Indeed with me is my Lord; He will guide me” (Quran 26:62).

-Indeed, trials and difficulties make it even more challenging for the believer to maintain ‘istiqama since fitan strike directly at the heart, its home.
-The Messenger of Allah (S) said, “Al-Fitan will continue to be offered to the heart, just as the strips that are being added together to form a woven mat.
-Any heart that accepts them (al-Fitan) will have a black dot engraved in it until it becomes dark with slight whiteness and just as the cup that is turned upside down (and thus does not hold anything in it), they do not recognize that which is righteous, or recognize that which is evil.”
-[Muslim] How accurate were his words (S) in relating to us the hearts of Muslims during the time of fitnah when they become unable to recognize that which is righteous nor recognize that which is evil.
+Indeed, trials and difficulties make it more challenging for believers to maintain ‘istiqama since fitnah strikes directly at our hearts.
+The Messenger of Allah ﷺ said, “Al-fitan will continue to be offered to the heart, just as the strips that are being added together to form a woven mat.
+Any heart that accepts them (al-Fitan) will have a black dot engraved in it until it becomes dark with slight whiteness, and just as the cup that is turned upside down (and thus does not hold anything in it), they do not recognize that which is righteous, or recognize that which is evil” (Muslim).
+How accurate were his words ﷺ in relating to us the hearts of Muslims during the time of fitnah when we become unable to differentiate between that which is righteous nor recognize that which is evil.

 Therefore, acquiring ‘istiqama entails:

-$1.
-Sabr (patience).
-A person’s patience is tested in hard times not good times and choosing to be steadfast can only happen when the choice we are experiencing is a difficult one and that is why the reward is so great: Al-Jannah.
+- Sabr (patience).
+A person’s patience is tested in hard times, not good times, and choosing to be steadfast can only happen when the choice we are experiencing is a difficult one, and that is why the reward is so great: Al-Jannah.

-$2.
-Remembering Allah and seeking refuge in Him.
-As Prophet Mousa (A) did when he and his followers were surrounded between the sea and Fir’awn and his soldiers.
-This includes asking Allah (SWT) to grant us ‘istiqama stating, “Our Lord!
-Let not our hearts deviate (from truth) after you have guided us.”
-[Al-Imran: 3]
+- Remember Allah and seek refuge in Him.
+Similar to how Prophet Musa and his followers sought Allah’s help alone, even as they were surrounded between the sea and Fir’awn and his soldiers.
+We must ask Allah ﷻ to grant us ‘istiqama stating, “Our Lord!
+Let not our hearts deviate (from the truth) after you have guided us” (Quran 3: 8).

-$3.
-Holding firmly to the Quran and the Sunnah of our beloved Messenger (S).
-Reading, reciting, memorizing, and understanding the verses of the Quran strengthens our hearts.
+- Hold firmly to the Quran and the Sunnah of our beloved Messenger ﷺ.
+Reading, reciting, memorizing, and understanding the verses of the Quran strengthen our hearts.
 It is our means of hearing our Lord.
-Abandoning the Quran causes us to feel despair, loneliness and a lack of contentment with the decrees of our Creator (SWT).
+Abandoning the Quran causes us to feel despair, loneliness, and a lack of contentment with the decrees of our Creator.
 The Quran relieves our hearts from these ills.
-Similarly, adhering to the Sunnah is how word becomes action.
-I advise my young brothers to adhere to the Sunnah by avoiding the new trend to let beards and mustaches grow out and instead trim their mustaches and receive the reward for it.
+Similarly, adhering to the Sunnah is how our words become actions.

-$4.
-Remembering the transient nature of this worldly life.
+- Remember the transient nature of this worldly life.
 Who reading this article does not know of someone who has died in the past year?
 What about the past month?
-Remembering that our time here is limited should motivate us to make choices we will be satisfied with in the next.
+Remembering that our time here is limited should motivate us to make choices so we will be satisfied with eternal life.

-$5.
-Accompanying the righteous and seeking their knowledge and advice.
+- Accompany the righteous and seek their knowledge and advice.
 From whom do we seek advice and religious knowledge?
-Is it Google, a youtube video or a celebrity speaker?
-If one is really interested in gaining knowledge and accompanying the righteous, attending prayers and programs and volunteering regularly at their local Masjid is the best place to do this.
-Sitting behind a computer screen or hopping from convention to convention is not a means of acquiring piety or ‘istiqama.
-The problem is not in the speakers or programs, my brothers and sisters, it is our hearts that are not willing to receive.
+Is it Google, a YouTube video, or a celebrity?
+If one is interested in gaining knowledge and accompanying the righteous, attending prayers and programs and regularly volunteering at a local Masjid is the best place to do this.
+Sitting behind a screen or hopping from event to event is not a means of acquiring piety or ‘istiqama.
+The problem is not in the speakers or programs; our hearts are unwilling to receive.

-$6.
-Performing good deeds regularly.
-The deeds most beloved to Allah (SWT) are the most regular acts of worship.
+- Perform good deeds regularly.
+The deeds most beloved to Allah ﷻ are the most regular acts of worship.

-$7.
-Enjoining good and forbidding evil.
-This concept should infiltrate every aspect of our lives including upholding the rights of those who are oppressed in this country we are blessed to live in.
+- Enjoin good and forbid evil.
+This concept should infiltrate every aspect of our lives, including upholding the rights of oppressed people in this country where we are blessed to reside.
 There are many verses in the Quran that highlight the rights of the disadvantaged.
-They do so without neglecting the rights of the powerful, but with full clarity that there are groups of people whose rights are more likely to be trampled on by society.
-This can be best exemplified by the multiple mentions of protecting orphans and upholding the rights of women in the Quran.
-When Prophet Muhammad (S) began preaching his message in Makkah 1400 years ago, a common complaint of the rich and powerful was that he stressed the rights of the poor and neglected.
-Therefore, a focus on BlackLivesMatter or the plight of the Syrian or Palestinian people is not to neglect or ignore the struggles of others, but it is to recognize the oppression each group has and continues to experience has not been experienced in the same way by all.
+They do so without neglecting the rights of the powerful but with complete clarity that there are groups of people whose rights are more likely to be trampled on by society.
+This is present by the multiple mentions of protecting orphans and upholding women’s rights in the Quran.
+When Prophet Muhammad ﷺ began preaching his message in Makkah over 1400 years ago, a common complaint of the rich and powerful was that he stressed the rights of the poor and neglected.
+Therefore, a focus on the plight of disenfranchised people is not to bypass or ignore the struggles of others.
+Instead, it is to recognize the oppression each group faces.

-May Allah (SWT) grant us and our children and their children ‘istiqamah in our hearts and not allow our hearts to deviate after being guided!
-Allahuma Ameen!
+May Allah ﷻ grant us and our children and their children ‘istiqamah in our hearts and not allow our hearts to deviate after being guided!